 |17.9.1||Dollar value of financial and technical assistance (including through North-South, South‑South and triangular cooperation) committed to developing countries|

-In 2020, total Official Development Assistance allocated for capacity building and national planning reached USD 45 billion, 10 billion more than in 2015 and a doubling since 2000.
+In 2020 total Official Development Assistance (ODA) allocated for capacity building and national planning reached USD 45 billion, 10 billion more than in 2015 and twice as much compared to 2000.

 Promote a universal, rules-based, open, non-discriminatory and equitable multilateral trading system under the World Trade Organization, including through the conclusion of negotiations under its Doha Development Agenda

 Worldwide weighted tariff rates have declined from around 2.6% in 2015 to 1.9% in 2020.
 Most SDG regions have seen declining tariff rates since 2015, apart from Oceania (excluding Australia and New Zealand).
 Agricultural products, clothing and textiles are the key products facing the highest tariff rates.

 Significantly increase the exports of developing countries, in particular with a view to doubling the least developed countries’ share of global exports by 2020

 |17.11.1||Developing countries’ and least developed countries’ share of global exports|

 Developing countries' share of global merchandise and service exports seems to have stabilised in recent years after increasing until the start of the century.
 As such, there has been no progress towards to goal of increasing developing countries' share of exports since 2015.
 Note that this target was to be achieved by 2020.